![]() |

 business has to make money to survive, but I'll try to keep the prices

 as reasonable as I can.
-The more manuals I translate, the faster
+The more manuals I translate, the faster I become,

-spent translating it (the older it is, the harder it is to translate),
+it (the older it is, the harder it is to translate), the number of pages,

-the number of pages, and if color printing is involved, all determine
+and if color printing is involved, all determine the selling price.
+U.S.

-the selling price.
-U.S. first class or priority mail postage is
+first class or priority mail postage is included in the price and I don't

-pad the cost.
-The cost of postage has gone up quite a bit since
+add "handling" charges to pad the cost.
+The cost of postage

-I started selling manuals, and finally had to raise prices a bit to keep
+has doubled since I started selling manuals, and I finally had to raise

 I always hated buying something priced at $15 and having it cost $25 by